-1. Remove tubes #2, #3, and #4 from the centrifuge and place them in a wire rack in front of the sample aliquot tray.
-Remove the stoppers.

-- Using a plastic transfer pipet and being careful not to disturb the red or white blood cell layers, remove the clear plasma supernatant from tubes # 2 - #4 and pipet it into a 50 mL graduated centrifuge tube - 3.
+- 1. Remove tubes #2, #3, and #4 from the centrifuge and place them in a wire rack in front of the sample aliquot tray.
+Remove the stoppers. - 2.
+Using a plastic transfer pipet and being careful not to disturb the red or white blood cell layers, remove the clear plasma supernatant from tubes # 2 #4 and pipet it into a 50 mL graduated centrifuge tube - 3.
 Using the same plastic transfer pipette, slowly aspirate the remaining plasma (minimum amount), buffy coat layer, and some of the red cells from tube #2.
 (Do not let the buffy coat aspirate into the bulb of the disposable pipette.)
-Transfer this to the 2.0 mL cryovial in position 1E.
-Repeat these steps for tube #3 and place the buffy coat into the 2.0 mL cryovial in position 2E.
+Transfer this to the 2.0 mL cryovial in position 2C.
+Repeat these steps for tube #3 and place the buffy coat into the 2.0 mL cryovial in position 2D.
+Repeat these steps for tube #4 and place the buffy coat into the 2.0 mL cryovial in position 2E.
 Fasten the brown screw caps onto these cryovials. - 4.
 Re-stopper tubes #2 #4 and discard in biohazard waste container. - 5.
 Using a 1.0 mL pipettor (set to 0.5 mL), pipet from the 50 mL graduated centrifuge tube containing the plasma from tubes #2-4 and aspirate/dispense 0.5 mL of plasma into the cryovials in positions (refer to Figure 3: Aliquot Tray 1 Layout) column 1 rows A-B; column 2 rows A-B; column 3 rows A-E; column 4 rows A-E; column 5 rows A-B. You may need to change tips if bubbles occur.
 Only for field centers that are participating in local storage: Place the cap on the 50 mL graduated centrifuge tube to later distribute the remaining plasma equally into the appropriate number of 2.0 mL cryovials for local storage. - 6.
-Add 10 μL of BHT solution using a 20 μL pipette set to 10 μL to each of the four aliquots in column 1 rows A-B and column 2 rows A-B (change tips between each addition).
+Add 10 μL of BHT solution using a 20 μL pipette set to 10uL to each of the four aliquots in column 1 rows A-B and column 2 rows A-B (change tips between each addition).
 With each addition, mix with the tip 3x (aspirate/dispense motions).
 Fasten the green and lavender screw caps onto the cryovials in columns 1-6 according to tray layout.